carlosp420/nymphalidae_diversification/MS.md

 The uplift of the Andes was a major tectonic event that underwent higher activity during the Oligocene (Somoza, 1998).
-This caused climatic changes in the region that affected the flora and fauna of the time, which coincides with the diversification of modern montane plant and animal taxa (Hoorn et al. 2010) including Ithomiini butterflies and Solanaceae hostplants.
+This caused climatic changes in the region that affected the flora and fauna of the time, which coincides with the diversification of modern montane plant and animal taxa [@hoorn2010] including Ithomiini butterflies and Solanaceae hostplants.
 Moreover, all Solanaceae clades currently present in New World originated in South America (Olmstead, 2013) as well as Ithomiini butterflies [@wahlberg2009].
 Therefore, there is evidence for